cmb-chula/comp-biol-3000788/README.md

 # Welcome to comp-biol-3000788
 This is the repository for the learning materials from the **3000788: Introduction to Computational Molecular Biology** course taught by our group at the Faculty of Medicine, Chulalongkorn University in Bangkok, Thailand.

-Current contents are from Fall 2023.
-The slides and problem sets are all in English.
+Current contents listed below are from Fall 2023, which were taught in Thai.
+All slides and handouts are in English.

-Recorded lecture videos are hosted on Echo360.

-**For past years' videos**, please visit the [Courses page](http://cmb.md.chula.ac.th/courses.html) of our website.
-* The English version was recorded in Fall 2022.
+**English contents recorded in Fall 2022** can be found [here](https://github.com/cmb-chula/comp-biol-3000788/blob/main/EN_videos.md).
-* The Thai version was recorded in Fall 2020 and is currently being updated.

 ## What can you find here?
 1. Latest lecture slides in PDF format